-PHOENIX — Governor Ducey today issued a proclamation recognizing August 14, 2019 as Arizona Navajo Code Talkers Day in honor of the Navajo Code Talkers’ extraordinary service to our nation during World War II.
+PHOENIX — Governor Doug Ducey recognized today, August 14, 2020, as Navajo Code Talkers Day to honor the Navajo Code Talkers who answered the call to serve in World War II.

 Navajo Code Talkers Day was established through a presidential proclamation by President Ronald Reagan on August 14, 1982.
 In 2014, Arizona passed legislation declaring every August 14 Navajo Code Talkers Day in Arizona.

-Text of the proclamation can be viewed below.
+View the full text of the proclamation below.

 WHEREAS, on December 7, 1941, the Japanese Empire attacked Pearl Harbor and the United States Congress declared war the following day; and